Vigilance - the key to maintaining sight

 Early detection, diagnosis and treatment allow for better visual outcomes.
 Effective treatments for wet AMD exist and work best when administered before severe vision loss occurs.
-When you understand your risk, you and your eye doctor in Glendale or Mesa, AZ can develop a personalized program to manage your disease.
+When you understand your risk, you and your eye doctor in Mesa, Glendale, and Phoenix, AZ can develop a personalized program to manage your disease.
 Monitoring and treatment can begin before your symptoms progress, enabling you to maintain your best possible vision.

 What else can be done?

 Knowledge of Macula Risk® test results and MPOD values before advanced forms of AMD emerge allows for effective lifestyle interventions.
 These may include:

 • increased dietary antioxidant consumption (dark green and brightly colored vegetables)

 • micronutrient supplementation such as MacuHealth with macular carotenoids, especially Meso-Zeaxanthin

 • control of blood pressure, cholesterol, and body weight